kaltura/developer-platform-docs/documentation/Live-Video-Webcasting/Creating-and-Managing-Live-Webcasts.md

-# Scheduling Live Stream Sessions
+# Creating and Managing Live Webcasts

 The Kaltura Webcasting suite provides a set of tools to broadcast live events on the web, including interactive video and slides-sync, in-stream audience polls, moderated Q&A chat and live announcements.
 [Kaltura Webcasting](https://corp.kaltura.com/video-collaboration-communication/townhalls-live-webcasting/) currently supports the following live source ingest protocols: RTMP, RTSP, SIP or WebRTC.